astrotime/timenomad_app/collections/_documentation/planetary-hours-calculator.md

 ## Using Planetary Hours calculator

+> Your are reading about the in-app planetary hour calculator.
+If you‘re interested in the **Planetary Hour widget** please read the article [“Planetary hour widget and alarm”](/documentation/planetary-hour-widget-and-alarm.html).

 The default view is the watch face that displays planetary hours in the circular arrangement with the lower darker portion of the circle representing night time, and the upper white part of the circle representing day time hours.

 Note that the sequence of planetary hours is “disconnected” at the bottom of the watch face that corresponds to midnight.
 The planetary hours from the sunset to midnight belong to the current day.
 But the planetary hours after midnight actually belong to the previous day, those are the hours that precede the sunrise of the current day.